d1ablo9007/friendflix/README.md

 # 🎉Friendflix

 > Watch Netflix simultaneously with your friends!
-(Styled version of LongDistance)

-## How to build
+## How to install/build

+- Clone repository `git clone https://github.com/d1ablo9007/friendflix.git`
+- CD to cloned repository `cd friendflix`
 - Be sure to run `npm install`
 - To build the extension run `npm run build`
 - To build the extension and run the server `npm run dev`
-- To run the server exclusively `npm run start`
+- To run server only `npm run start`

 ## How to configure the server
+To change the IP of the server

+- Go to shared folder
+- Open `constants.js`
-- `constants.js` contains a variable `WS_URL` that represents your websocket server URL
+- Scroll down to `WS_URL` (this represents your websocket server URL)
-- Modify that variable, then re-build the extension
-- You should be able to deploy the server and extension now
+- Change IP to yours

-## How to deploy/test
+## How to add extension to chrome

 - Navigate to chrome://extensions
 - Click on "Load unpacked extension"